 Visuals can also teach argumentation and underlying assumptions, or warrants - those fundamental beliefs taken for granted by the writer, beliefs and ideas we as readers also take for granted.
 Cartoons are great for teaching implicit assumptions by asking what a reader needs to know in order to understand the joke or to create a caption to accompany a visual.

 For college level comic reading, assignment suggestions and more, click on >Graphic Novels for the College Classroom

 ABOUT Doré Ripley

-The climate where I grew upthe foggy hilltop corridor between the Pacific Coast and San Francisco Baycreated a need for sunny weekend trips driving me to the redwood trees and beaches of Santa Cruz, or winding through the rugged Sierra Nevada mountains or Sonoma County's wine country.
+The climate where I grew upthe foggy hilltop corridor between the Pacific Coast and San Francisco Baycreated a need for sunny weekend trips driving me to the redwood trees and beaches from Santa Cruz to Guerneville, or winding along the roads from the rugged Sierra Nevadas to Sonoma County's wine country.
 I gave country living a try and spent some years in Mendocino County, but returned to the Bay Area when my husband and I found a home that provided the best of both worlds on the morning side of Mt.
 Diablo.

-After leaving the corporate world, I began a "career" as a returning student and started dabbling in the academic genre--a genre filled with nominalizations and long sentences requiring frequent dips into the Oxford English dictionary.
-But what I really wanted from graduate school was something my parents couldn't give mea reading list, a reading list that led to William Shakespeare.
-I eventually earned a Master's Degree in English and still write conference papers, delivering talks on subjects ranging from fairy tales and comics to Renaissance and Medieval literature.
+After leaving the corporate world, I returned to school to earn a Master's Degree in English.
+Writing and delivering conference papers keeps my general interests piqued, delivering talks on subjects ranging from fairy tales, comics and science fiction to Renaissance and Medieval literature, and all things noir.
 I enjoy writing for a wide variety of audiences including popular magazines, scholarly journals, and textbooks.